HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/maps.md

 The type of the value `V` can be any other type.
-All the specialized maps can ofcourse be used directly and have the same functionalities, but the underlying implementations are different for optimal performance.
+All the specialized maps can of course be used directly and have the same functionalities, but the underlying implementations are different for optimal performance.
 `Map` however provides some features which the concrete types don't have which is explained later.

 The specialized maps can be found in the [`haxe.ds` package](http://api.haxe.org/haxe/ds/).